sciZer0/7/c/README.md

 Importantly, this possibility itself to take Energy for free isn’t new per se.

-This is exactly the thing we already are doing, when using the sun, wind, hydro and thermal power stations, for example.
+This is exactly the thing we already are doing when using the sun, wind, hydro or thermal power stations, for example.

-At some time point (in about 10 years), a solar panel can fully pay for itself and further, every moment next, can give us free Energy.
+At some time point (in about 10 years), a solar panel can fully pay for itself and further, every moment next, can give us completely free Energy.

 In this case, the solar panel is just a tool to take free Energy from the environment — from the surrounding space — from the Universe.
 At some time point, this tool can fully pay for itself and further, every moment next, can give us completely free Energy.

 There is a lot of other examples.